SchusterLab/quantum-optimal-control/custom_kernels/README.md

 ## Example commands to build CUDA kernels:

-cuda_matexp.so: GPU kernel for exponentiating a matrix matrix_exp.so: CPU kernel for exponentiating a matrix
+dev_array.h: a helper function for allocate and release of GPU memory cuda_matexp.so: GPU kernel for exponentiating a matrix matrix_exp.so: CPU kernel for exponentiating a matrix